 - You are open to learning from your conflicts about yourself and your partner.

 - You are devoted to doing inner work to learn to take full responsibility for your own feelings of pain and joy rather than making your partner responsible for your feelings.

 Goodwill does not necessarily mean being "nice."
-Niceness is often another form of control, since it often comes with an agenda: "If I am nice to you, you will be nice to me."
+Niceness is another form of control when comes with an agenda: "If I am nice to you, you will be nice to me."

 One person being devoted to goodwill can have a huge positive effect on the relationship.
 When you decide that having goodwill is very important to you, you are on the road to not being reactive to your partner.
 Your lack of reactivity in conflict completely changes the relationship dynamic.
 Your partner's behavior will likely change toward more goodwill in the face of your kindness and lack of reactivity, but even if it doesn't, you will feel much better having goodwill than being angry, blaming, critical, compliant, or withdrawn.